Skip to Content

 No

-TQQQ uses Leveraged (3x), while SCHD uses undefined.
+TQQQ uses Leveraged (3x), while SCHD does not use an inverse or leveraged strategy.
 Inverse and leveraged ETFs can be used to either take an opposite position or amplify returns of a given index.

 Passive/Active